piodul/scylla-rust-driver/docs/source/queries/simple.md

 See [Query result](result.md) for more information about handling query results

 ### Performance

+Simple statements are a good choice for queries that are sent once or rarely and don't have strict latency requirements.

 Simple queries should not be used in places where performance matters.\
 If performance matters use a [Prepared query](prepared.md) instead.